GoogleCloudPlatform/cluster-toolkit/examples/machine-learning/a3-highgpu-8g/v5-legacy/README.md

 ## Cluster creation

-The blueprint `ml-slurm-a3-0-base.yaml` will create 5 VPCs (1 system, 4 GPU)
-and a Filestore `/home` filesystem.
+The blueprint `ml-slurm-a3-0-base.yaml` will create 1 system network and a Filestore `/home` filesystem.
 Run the standard Toolkit workflow at the command line (approx. 5 minutes):

 ```shell
 gcluster deploy ml-slurm-a3-0-base.yaml --auto-approve